Saturday, December 31, 2016

 “My cat would never do that.”

 “Give me a break.
 But what would a dog do in this situation?
 Imagine it.
 Really: try to imagine.
 The reaction would be very different.
 A dog seeing its owner suddenly shrunk would start to panic.
-It would whine, its tail would wag nervously, it would run round frantically trying to figure out what to do.
-In short: A dog would do pretty much what a human companion would do.
+It would whine, its tail would wag nervously, it'd run around frantically trying to figure out what to do.
+In short: A dog would do pretty much what a human would do.
 That’s the gulf between dogs and cats--same as the gulf between dogs and lizards.”

 That’s mental illness for you, hey?
-Try to help people overcome their problem and they turn on you.
-Is there any getting through the kitty fog that wraps their heads?
+Try to help people with their problem and they turn on you.
+Is there any getting through the kitty fog that blinds them?

 But that was the old days.
-The situation is different now.
+Things are different now.
 Now I’m taking the gloves off.
 No more pet talks.
 This is about the fate of humanity.
 So I’ve decided to come out with the full truth about cats.
-Because someone has to, and frankly, I’m sick to death watching what’s happening.
-And I personally, again today, was almost undone by one of these vicious creatures.
+Someone has to, and frankly, I’m sick to death watching what’s happening.
+And personally, again today, I was almost undone by one of these vicious creatures.

 I should point out that these Taipei lanes are often abuzz with traffic, usually motorcycles and scooters.
 Kids fly down the lanes at a pretty good clip too, and it’s a wonder more of them don’t get killed, except that it isn’t really a wonder because plenty of them do get killed.

-Anyhow, heading home from work, walking down the lane, two young women on a motorbike were flying toward me at high speed, nothing to worry about, they’d simply fly past, except that this time that same tabby street cat decided to dash out from under a parked car.
-Right into the line of trajectory.
+Anyhow, heading home from work, walking down the lane, two young women on a motorbike were flying toward me at high speed, nothing to worry about, they’d simply fly past, except that this time that tabby street cat decided to dash out from under a parked car and right into the line of traffic.

 So what do you think the Taipei girl driving the motorbike did, run over poor kitty?
 No. She swerved straight at me.
 Better to injure a walking man than harm a street cat.